Configure a remote interpreter using Docker Compose

 First, as we are executing a Django application, we must run a migration.

 (See Running Tasks of manage.py Utility for details.)

 Next, create an ordinary Django server run/debug configuration.
-To do that, on the main menu choose Django Server:; in the dialog that opens click and select The only thing you should pay attention to, is that Host field must be set to 0.0.0.0 - to make sure that we listen to requests coming from outside the Docker container.
+To do that, from the main menu choose Django Server:; in the dialog that opens click and select

 Launch this configuration ():

 To see output in your web browser, go to http://localhost:8000 (in the address bar, change 0.0.0.0 to localhost):

 Let's summarize what has been done with the help of PyCharm: